 What is AgencyFinder?

-A. AgencyFinder is a sensible, proven, confidential and ethical method for client and agency matchmaking.
+A. AgencyFinder is a sensible, proven, confidential, free and ethical method for client and agency matchmaking.
 It represents the time-saving and cost-effective way to search for the best and most qualified ad agencies, public relations and marketing firms – anywhere in the world.
 Rather than the burden of analyzing vast bits of agency information, use our Client Search Criteria & Request for Information (RFI) to define needs; then let our search engine identify agencies that match.

 Each agency has been certified using criteria established by our Board of Advisors — industry leaders who know from years of experience what it takes to make a great agency.
 So there’s no waste of time, money or effort looking through endless lists of unscreened agencies.
 Our search process points to those that meet or exceed the search requirements, whether it’s for a special assignment or a long-term relationship.

 A. It begins when the searcher registers and defines their requirements.
 Each agency has described their firm using more than 500 database fields to identify attributes — agency services, media experience, industry and market experience, employee census, office location, billing options, etc. Once the ideal agency is defined, our search engine sweeps the database to find and report how many agencies fit your criteria.

 When that group is reduced to 35 or less, you’ll have the opportunity to read and score a series of essays and case studies written by the agencies.
 The essays describe creative approach, strengths, client/agency philosophy and what sets them apart from the pack.
 Since they’re not slanted to a specific situation, they reflect a true and ongoing statement of the agency’s position.
 Essays and case studies function as tiebreakers and serve as a chemistry meter.
 The search can be refined as many times as necessary until the agency pool is reduced to a group of semi-finalists (usually, about ten or twelve) that will be invited.
 That concludes the on-line search.